In emergencies, children are vulnerable

 Providing emergency assistance

-Throughout the world, millions of children are suffering because of natural disasters or conflict.
+All around the world, children are suffering because of disasters or conflict.

 When an emergency strikes, our staff in the area react quickly.
 Emergency specialists evaluate the immediate need, focusing on children and mums, and UNICEF’s life-saving supplies are on hand and ready to be sent out all over the world.
 And following emergency relief efforts, we're committed to helping communities rebuild, and improving conditions for children.